stephan77/PixelChatGuardian/README.md

 - Always **create or update** your configuration files when updating the plugin to prevent any issues.
 - By default, the plugin collects **anonymous statistics**.
 You can view these on [bStats](https://www.bstats.org/plugin/bukkit/PixelChat%20Guardian/23371).
+- If enabled, blocked chat messages are forwarded to the configured Discord channel.
+Set `discord-integration.enabled` and `discord-integration.webhook-url` in `config.yml`.
+- Enable `strike-display.enabled` to show strike counts via scoreboard or action bar.
+The placeholder `%pixelchat_strikes%` is available when PlaceholderAPI is installed.

+## Privacy & Data Usage

+PixelChat Guardian transmits player chat messages to the configured AI endpoint (Groq by default) for moderation purposes.
+Messages are discarded once classified and are not stored by the plugin.
+If you do not want any chat data sent to external services, set `modules.chatguard` to `false` in `config.yml`.

+Anonymous server statistics are submitted to [bStats](https://www.bstats.org) when `enable-metrics` is `true`.
+Set this option to `false` if you prefer not to share telemetry.

 ## Need Help or Have Suggestions?